Rowena-h/GaeumannomycesGenomics/README.md

 ![Workflow schematic](schematic.png)

 Bioinformatics workflow for:
-> Hill et al. (in review) Evolutionary genomics reveals variation in structure and genetic content implicated in virulence and lifestyle in the genus *Gaeumannomyces*
+> Hill et al. (submitted) Evolutionary genomics reveals variation in structure and genetic content implicated in virulence and lifestyle in the genus *Gaeumannomyces*

 The pipeline was written for and run on Norwich BioScience Institutes' HPC cluster which uses the SLURM batch-queue system.
 This means that many of the bash scripts (`.sh` file endings) specify core allocation, run times and memory usage allocation that may need to be adapted for different platforms.